helloworld/python-fastapi-postgres-benchmark/.docs/instructions.md

    - Include a README or instructions in the code repository.

 # IMPLEMENTATION
-Carefully read the provided tests (test cases and pseudo-code examples).
+CAREFULLY read the provided tests first to understand the precise bounds of this spec.
 Implement the `cmd-logger` tool so that all these tests pass.

 Ensure that after your implementation is complete, all tests in app/tests/test.py are passing.